Nord Hall, Room 304

 Co-op is voluntary.
 You may work in one or two co-ops, beginning in your third year of study.
 Co-op is a formalized academic program and is considered an extension of the classroom that adds a unique dimension to your comprehensive education.
 Co-op is non-credit, however, proper registration for co-op maintains your full-time student status.

-We encourage you to begin preparing for your co-op during your first year at CWRU by talking to your academic advisor, utilizing resources in the university’s Career Center, getting involved in engineering groups or projects, attending career fairs and networking events, and finding a summer job.
+We encourage you to begin preparing for your co-op during your first year at CWRU by visiting the co-op office, talking to your academic advisor, utilizing resources in the university’s Career Center, getting involved in engineering groups or projects, attending career fairs and networking events, and finding a summer job.

 During the semester prior to your co-op, you will receive guidance and coaching from the Engineering Co-op Program to better prepare you for a successful and enriching co-op experience.
 Employers interested in setting up a co-op are encouraged to plan early and contact the Division of Engineering Leadership and Professional Practice office to get started.

-The CWRU co-op program is accredited by the Accreditation Council for Cooperative Education (ACCE).
-CWRU was granted the honor of being re-accredited through 2014 during ACCE’s annual meeting in May 2009.
+The Case School of Engineering co-op program is accredited by the Accreditation Council for Cooperative Education (ACCE).
+CWRU was granted the honor of being re-accredited through 2015 during ACCE’s annual meeting in May 2009.
 The Case Co-op Program was first accredited in 2000.